Arpit2236/Arpit2236/README.md

+# 🙋‍♂️ Hi There!
+My Name is Arpit Agarwal
 # 💫 About Me:
 I am passionate about leveraging data to solve complex problems and contribute to strategic decision-making.
 I am seeking opportunities to expand my data analysis expertise and contribute to a data-driven culture.<br>I am proficient in using SQL, Python, and Power BI for data wrangling, analysis, and visualization.<br>